 Being bilingual is great for your career.
 (Source: startupstockphotos.com)

 On the other hand, not speaking Spanish could also be a huge disadvantage as speaking Spanish can set you apart professionally.
 Recruiters are looking for candidates with interesting résumés.
-Here’s your chance to stand out.
+So whether you want to work in a Spanish-speaking country, or develop your career at home, here’s your chance to stand out.

 By learning Spanish, you’ll be able to find work more easily and you’ll be able to prosper professionally by applying to jobs where you get to interact with friendly people.
 Furthermore, you’ll get the chance to travel to amazing destinations.